uktrade/great-cms/README.md

 4. The new component is now available on window.magna.myFile

 ### Node version
-Make sure to use NodeJS 12.16.1 or greater.
-Has been tested with 15.14.0.
+Make sure to use NodeJS 14.0.0.

 ### Code formatting
 We are using eslint with recommended settings